kohkimakimoto/atom-atomenv/README.md

 ## Usage

-You should create `.atomenv.json` in the directory that is an atom project.
+Create `.atomenv.json` in the directory that is an atom project.

 ```json
 {